Carson Sink: History

 The Carson Sink was a deep portion of the Pleistocene water body Lake Lahontan, the lakebed of which is now the Lahontan Basin.

 The Carson Trail, used during the California Gold Rush across the Lahontan Basin, included a section through the Forty Mile Desert to the first drinkable water on the Carson River.
 The Carson Sink station of the Pony Express was built in March 1860.

-In June 1952 two U.S. Air Force colonels flew a B-25 bomber from Hamilton Field near San Francisco to Colorado Springs, Colorado.
-While passing over Carson Sink, the two reportedly saw three unknown aircraft fly within 800 yards of their aircraft before speeding out of sight seconds later.
-Upon landing, the two colonels reported the incident to the Air Defence Command headquarters, who informed them that there were no military or civilian aircraft in the area at the time.
+In June 1952, two U.S. Air Force colonels flew a B-25 bomber from Hamilton Field near San Francisco to Colorado Springs, Colorado.
+While passing over Carson Sink, the two reportedly saw three unknown aircraft fly within 800 yards (731.5 m) of their aircraft before speeding out of sight seconds later.
+Upon landing, the two colonels reported the incident to the Air Defense Command headquarters, who informed them that there were no military or civilian aircraft in the area at the time.
 The incident was never resolved and is known today as the Carson Sink UFO incident.

 In 1984, the natural dike between the Carson Sink and the Humboldt Sink was breached by the Nevada Department of Transportation to prevent Interstate 80 and the town of Lovelock from flooding due to unusually heavy snowfall in the preceding three years.
 The sinks remained connected by water for three years, until 1987.